 Usually, an extended enum must have its own implementation wherever it's used.
 Look for all uses of the enum, and uptake the implementation where it's required.
 Here are some significant places to look for:

 - If the switch block doesn't have a default case block or a default case block that doesn't throw an exception, handle the extended enum value by subscribing to a delegate, if a delegate is provided.
 Otherwise, add a post-event handler to the method.

 - If the enum is used in a switch that has a default case block that throws an exception, contact Microsoft to request a delegate.

 If the enum has an associated class hierarchy that handles the enum, create a subclass for the extended enum–specific implementation, and uptake the construct on the base class as required.
-For more information, see Register a subclass for factory methods.
+For more information, see Register subclasses for factory methods.

 Extend an enum

 There are two ways to extend an enum: